Unified model for code-switching speech recognition and language identification based on a concatenated tokenizer: Introduction

+Automatic Speech Recognition (ASR) systems are moving from specialized monolingual models to ASR architectures capable of handling multiple languages simultaneously \cite{weng1997study, waibel2000multilingual, kannan2019large, li2022asr2k, pratap2023scaling}.
+Code-Switching (CS) is a special category of multilingual speech in which two or more languages or varieties of language are used in the same utterance.
+It can further be divided into two categories: \textit{inter-sentential} code-switching where the switching between languages happens predominantly at the sentence boundaries and \textit{intra-sentential} code-switching, which happens within the sentence \cite{myers1989codeswitching}.

+Most of the work in code-switching ASR is dependent on the availability of a good quality code-switching speech corpus \cite{sitaram2019survey}.
+One of the questions that we explore in this paper is: how to better utilize the readily available monolingual corpora and train CS ASR systems that can perform well in real-world code switching scenarios.

-Code-switched (CS) speech recognition is also an important problem that has seen some great progress in the last few years. \cite{li2019towards} was one of the first few works to propose an end-to-end architecture for intra-sentential CS ASR.
-It proposed the training of 2 separate monolingual ASR systems and a frame-level Language Identification (LID) model.
-The posteriors of the CTC models were adjusted with the LID scores and greedy decoding was used without any language model rescoring.
-A key takeaway idea from this paper is that it is helpful to model frame/token level language information for building CS ASR systems. \cite{ali2021arabic} presented an interesting approach of using multi-graph weighted finite state transducers, which was shown to be more effective than transformer based systems for the intra-sentential CS task.
-Most of the work in this area is dependent on the availability of a good quality code-switched ASR training corpus, which is a bottleneck currently \cite{sitaram2019survey}.
-One of the questions that we want to explore in this paper is - can we better utilize the readily available monolingual corpora to build CS ASR systems that can perform well in real-world code switching scenarios.
+Text post-processing after ASR, e.g. punctuation and capitalization \cite{guerreiro2021towards} and inverse text normalization \cite{sunkara2021neural}, is another important problem for multilingual and CS speech systems.
+Such post-processing is harder than the monolingual scenario as it requires accurate language identification in addition to transcript generation.
+Traditionally, separate Language Identification (LID) and ASR models have been trained for the task, usually with a common acoustic encoder.
+Li et al.~\cite{li2019towards} was one of the first few works to propose an end-to-end architecture for intra-sentential CS ASR.
+They trained two separate monolingual ASR systems and a frame-level LID model.
+The posteriors of ASR models were adjusted with the LID scores and greedy decoding was used without any language model rescoring.
+In \cite{ali2021arabic}, the authors proposed to use multi-graph weighted finite state transducers, which was shown to be more effective than Transformer-based systems for the intra-sentential CS.
+Recent works \cite{seki2019end}, \cite{radford2022robust} approach this problem differently by introducing special LID symbols such as [EN] [ES], that are added to the vocabulary for language identification.
+These symbols are predicted either at the start of the utterance to identify which language the decoded text belongs to \cite{radford2022robust}, or during the utterance to mark spans of decoded tokens belonging to each language \cite{seki2019end}.

-In this work, we took a systematic approach towards building bilingual English-Spanish and English-Hindi Speech Recognition models from publicly available monolingual data sources.
-We performed ablation studies to understand the role of dataset preparation, initialization strategies and tokenizers while keeping the model architecture constant.
-The aim of this work is to get a better understanding of the components involved in training multilingual ASR models and to identify best practices to follow while building such models.